js-cookie/js-cookie/README.md

 ```

 **Do not include the script directly from GitHub (http://raw.github.com/...).** The file is being served as text/plain and as such being blocked
 in Internet Explorer on Windows 7 for instance (because of the wrong MIME type).
 Bottom line: GitHub is not a CDN.
+For an immmediately updated CDN, you can use the RawGit mirror: [https://cdn.rawgit.com/js-cookie/js-cookie/master/src/js.cookie.js](https://cdn.rawgit.com/js-cookie/js-cookie/master/src/js.cookie.js).

 js-cookie supports [npm](https://www.npmjs.com/package/js-cookie) and [Bower](http://bower.io/search/?q=js-cookie) under the name `js-cookie`